strategineer/personal-website/content/blog/2025-01-23/index.md

 Brod couldn't remember anything about his past other than his recent escape from the Chameleon Women who were torturing him.
 Nobody at the table, myself included, had a clear idea of where Brod came from.

-Having no prior relationship with any of the existing party members AND having no known past (we eventually filled that in later, but it was a little late) made it harder to roleplay Brod and for me to understand where Brod fit into the bigger picture of the campaign and within the party.
+Having no prior relationship with any of the existing party members or known past (we eventually filled that in later, but it was a little late) made it harder to roleplay Brod and for me to understand where Brod fit into the bigger picture of the campaign and within the party.

 It wasn't that big of a deal but it's also something that I would never do quite like this again.